DUNEuro -- A software toolbox for forward modeling in bioelectromagnetism: Library interfaces

-\figurename~\ref*{fig:driver_diagram} shows a general diagram of the \lstinline{MEEGDriverInterface}.
 For each category, the implementation of the discretization scheme is provided via two template parameters: a \lstinline{Solver} and a \lstinline{SourceModelFactory}.
 The purpose of the solver class is to bundle the handling of the system matrix and the solution of the resulting linear system.
 The source model factory will construct source models whose purpose is the assembly of the right-hand side.
 Both, the solver and the source model factory, are further described below.
 The user of the toolbox will not directly interact with the implementation of the drivers, but only with the driver interface class.